 Name:

 Address:

 Phone contact numbers:

 Details of previous experience:

-Tell us a bit about why you would like to volunteer with (insert name of organisation).
+Tell us a bit about why you would I ike to volunteer with (insert name of organisation).

-How and when can you volunteer?
+How and when can you volunteer ?

-Please give us names and contact details of two referees not be a family member or living in the same household as
+s we can contact.
+Referees must has you.
+One must be a previous emp ave known you for longer than 12 months, oloyer.

 Referee 1:

 Referee 2:

-Have you had any previous convictions or involvement with Please include any information even if no charges have be
+Have you had any previous convictions or involvement with the police?
+Yes No Please include any information even if no charges have been laid.
+You are required to complete a police vet.

-Please sign below to confirm your consent toobtaining information as detailed above to assess your su itability for the role. (insert name of organisation)
+Please sign below to confirm you obtaining information as detailed uitability for the role. (insert name of organisation)

 Signed: Date: